 Art In the Time of COVID: Reinventing Myself

-I haven’t picked up a brush in quite a while.
-Our son and his wife had their hands full with two jobs, a second grader, online school and a newborn so we decided that we would much rather be with our family and help where we could.
+Our son and his wife had their hands full with two jobs, a second grader, online school and a newborn.
+We decided that we would much rather be with our family and help where we could.
 We packed up and moved to Washington DC.
-We’ll now split our time between Boulder and DC.
+We now split our time between Boulder and DC.
 I decided not to set up a studio in DC.